 Description

 Hoya fungii is a beautiful plant with climbing stems that bear pale green leaves adorned with dark green veins.
-The stems can grow up to 6.6 feet (2 m) long, while the leaves are ovate to elliptic and can measure up to 8 inches (20 cm) long and 3.6 inches (9 cm) wide.
+The stems can grow up to 6.6 feet (2 m) long, while the leaves are ovate to elliptical and can measure up to 8 inches (20 cm) in length and 3.6 inches (9 cm) in width.

-From spring to fall, Hoya fungii produces fragrant, star-shaped flowers that can reach up to 0.7 inches (1.7 cm) in diameter.
+From spring to fall, Hoya fungii produces fragrant, star-shaped flowers that can reach a diameter of 0.7 inches (1.7 cm).
 The flowers have a sweet-smelling fragrance and appear in umbels of up to 60, lasting up to 10 days.
 The corolla is fuzzy inside and typically white but may vary from pure white to dark rose pink, depending on temperature and light levels.
 The corona lobes are yellowish to pinkish and dark red near the base.
 The fruits are smooth, lance-shaped follicles that can grow up to 4.8 inches (12 cm) long and 0.3 inches (0.8 cm) wide.

 How to Grow and Care for Hoya fungii